 Our au pair candidates are young women and men that enjoy, and have a genuine interest, in working with children.
 They represent diverse cultural, social, economic, and educational backgrounds.
 They also hold a common interest in living with an American family to expand their cultural awareness.

 During our interview and admissions process, we select caring, responsible, and mature young adults of good character who have a strong desire to work with children.
 Many au pairs possess a valid driver’s license as well as an International Driver’s license.
 Some candidates are students taking a “gap year” from their university studies, while others have been employed or are entering the work force, and others want the au pair experience before they decide on a professional career.

-Au pairs come to the U.S. on a 12-month J-1 Visa, with the opportunity to extend their time for 6, 9, or 12 months once they have successfully completed their first program year.
+Au pairs come to the U.S. on a 12-month exchange program, with the potential to extend their time for 6, 9, or 12 months once they have successfully completed their first program year.
 After their program, (whether they complete 12, 18, 21, or 24 months) they have a 30-day grace period that permits the au pair to stay or travel in the U.S. Au pairs have the option of returning to the U.S. for new terms as an au pair participant, as long as they meet the requirements.